lucianoayres/wavy-whatsapp-cli/README.md

    This will generate a QR code image that you need to scan with your WhatsApp mobile app:

+   - A 512x512 pixel QR code image named `whatsapp_qr_code.png` is generated in the root directory
+   - The QR code image is automatically opened in your default image viewer
+   - The QR code file is automatically deleted after successful authentication or when you exit the program
    - Open WhatsApp on your phone
    - Tap Menu (three dots) > Linked Devices > Link a Device
    - Scan the QR code displayed by your image viewer